DACAD: Domain Adaptation Contrastive Learning for Anomaly Detection in Multivariate Time Series: DACAD

-In this equation, $|S|$ is the number of samples in $S$, $w_i^s$ is the $i^{th}$ window in $S$, and $y_i$ is its ground truth label, with 1 for normal and 0 for anomalous samples.
+\end{footnotesize} In this Equation, $|S|$ is the number of samples in $S$, $w_i^s$ is the $i^{th}$ window in $S$, and $y_i$ is its ground truth label, with 1 for normal and 0 for anomalous samples.

-The loss function is designed to minimise the distance between normal samples and $c$ while maximising it for anomalous samples.
+The loss function is designed to minimize the distance between normal samples and $c$ while maximizing it for anomalous samples.
 These distances are directly used as anomaly scores, offering a clear method for anomaly detection.